Eyoab11/Creditrust-feedback-bot/README.md

 - **Purpose**: This file will serve as the direct input for **Task 2: Text Chunking, Embedding, and Vector Store Indexing**.

 # Task 2: Chunking, Embedding, and Vector Store Indexing

 With a clean dataset, the next step was to convert the unstructured text narratives into a machine-readable format optimized for semantic search.
 This involved text chunking, vector embedding, and indexing into a vector store.

-## Chunking Strategy

-Long complaint narratives are ineffective when embedded as a single vector, as the specific details can get diluted.
-To address this, we implemented a text chunking strategy using **LangChain's RecursiveCharacterTextSplitter**:

-- **`chunk_size=1000` (characters)**:
-  Chosen as a balance between:
-  - Being small enough to maintain semantic specificity
-  - Large enough to contain meaningful context for answering questions

-- **`chunk_overlap=100` (characters)**:
-  Ensures context is not lost at chunk boundaries by allowing key sentences split between chunks to be fully captured in at least one chunk.

-### Outcome:
-- **Original complaints**: ~200,000
-- **Resulting chunks**: ~350,000 (ready for embedding)

-## Embedding Model Choice

-We selected **`sentence-transformers/all-MiniLM-L6-v2`** for generating embeddings based on:

-1. **Performance**:
-   - Strong balance of speed and accuracy
-   - Ideal for responsive yet effective semantic search

-2. **Efficiency**:
-   - "Mini" model → Low computational/memory requirements
-   - Runs on standard **CPU hardware** (no GPU needed)

-3. **Generalization**:
-   - Trained on diverse text → Suitable for financial complaint language

-## Vector Store Implementation

-### Technology: **FAISS** (Facebook AI Similarity Search)
-- E# Task 2: Chunking, Embedding, and Vector Store Indexing

-With a clean dataset, the next step was to convert the unstructured text narratives into a machine-readable format optimized for semantic search.
-This involved text chunking, vector embedding, and indexing into a vector store.